-All this God does because He remembers you, your plight, your desperation, and He so longs to be glorified and have His name be magnified by His masterpieces that He sends His Son to forever wipe away your sin.
+All this God does because he remembers you, your plight, your desperation, and he so longs to be glorified and have his name be magnified by his masterpieces that he sends his Son to forever wipe away your sin.
 I like how Robert Capon puts it:

 “Jesus takes all the badness down into the forgettery of his death and offers to the Father only what is held in the memory of his resurrection.”
 (Capon, Noon and Three)